 - Dental Laboratory Technician

 - Expanded Functions Dental Auxiliary

 College and University Programs:

 Career Advancement: Some dental assistants become office managers, dental-assisting instructors, dental product sales representatives, or insurance claims processors for dental insurance companies.
 Others go back to school to become dental hygienists.
 Dental Assisting is one of the fastest growing professions and for many is a rewarding life-long career.
-Upon graduation from this Chapter 74 approved career-technical program, students are eligible to register with the Massachusetts Dental Society as a registered Dental Assistant.
+Upon graduation from this Chapter 74 approved career-technical program, students are eligible to register with the Massachusetts Board of Registration in Dentistry as a Registered Dental Assistant.

 Post-Grad Certifications: Certification is available through the Dental Assisting National Board (DANB) and is recognized or required in more than 30 States.
 Certification is an acknowledgment of an assistant’s qualifications and professional competence.
-Candidates qualify for the exam by having 2 years of full-time, or 4 years of part-time, experience as a dental assistant.
-In addition, applicants must have current certification in cardiopulmonary resuscitation.
+Candidates qualify for the exam by having 3,500 hours of experience as a dental assistant and current CPR certification.

 - American Heart Association: BLS, CPR, AED Certification

 - American Red Cross First Aid